 The idea is simple, if there are no signboards that prohibit turning right during a red light and it’s a solid red light, you may turn right cautiously.
 If you see a sign with a right arrow, a red circle around it, and says “on the red” below it, you have to wait for the stoplight to turn green.
 In the Philippines, signs are often made up entirely of words saying “No right turn on a red signal.”

 Sometimes, signs are obstructed from sight so coming to a full stop may help you inspect the surroundings.
 These signs are usually posted a few meters before the right turn and are commonly attached to poles.

 Things to keep in mind

-Before you make any turn, on a red light or not, always check your side mirrors and rearview mirror.
+Now that you have established whether or not you can legally make a right turn on a red light, here are some things you still need to be aware of.
+Before turning, always check your side mirrors and rearview mirror.
 Look out for motorcycles, electric bicycles, cyclists, or electric scooters on your right before you step on the gas.
 Again, remember you don’t have the right of way if you’re turning right against a red light so don’t cut perpendicular traffic or honk at pedestrians crossing the road.
 We see a lot of drivers do this on the road and they aren’t just irritating, they also put everyone around them at risk.

 You must yield to traffic.
 Wait for a few moments to make the turn after the vehicle in front of you, as cars approaching from your left are not obliged to stop for you.
 Don’t make the turn if the view to your left is obstructed by a large vehicle like a truck.
 It’s always safe to observe defensive driving then be sorry in the end.
 As we keep on saying, drive safe, everyone.